 Some mattresses are built in such a way that they are naturally breathable, while others feature specially engineered cooling materials.
 Both are good options, so your choice will come down to personal preference.
 Here’s how different mattress types keep you cool.

-In addition to the classic mattress feel, innerspring mattresses also provide for excellent temperature control, as the space between coils allows plenty of air to circulate around a sleeper’s body.
+In addition to the classic mattress feel, an innerspring mattresses also provides for excellent temperature control, as the space between coils allows plenty of air to circulate around a sleeper’s body.
 If your innerspring mattress is made with natural fibers such as wool or organic cotton, it will be even more breathable.
 Hybrid innerspring mattresses that layer foam and coils strategically also provide cool sleep.